^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Photorejuvenation: Pros and Cons
+Photorejuvenation: pros and cons

-The advantages of technology are:
+The advantages of the technology are:

 • painlessness;

-• absence of rehabilitation period;
+• no rehabilitation period;

-• quickness in achieving the desired result;
+• speed in achieving the desired result;

 • compatibility with other types of cosmetic treatment;